 - Training sessions for ROMEO are available one on one through the Research Ethics Coordinator.
 Please email firstname.lastname@example.org for more information and to book a training session.

-NOTE: Undergraduate students wishing to apply for Ethical Clearance for research, must have a supervising Faculty member, who acts as Principal Investigator on the project.
+NOTE: Undergraduate students wishing to apply for research ethics approval must have a supervising Faculty member, who acts as Principal Investigator on the project.
 Applications must be completed and submitted through the Faculty member's ROMEO account.

 Submitting your application to ROMEO

 - Download, print, and read through the Instructions for Faculty and Staff.
 These detailed instructions will guide you through the process of crafting and submitting an application for REB Review through the ROMEO Online system.
-You can also download an Application Template to fill in prior to working online.
+You can also download the application for Ethics Review template to fill in prior to working online.

 - Submit the REB application in ROMEO, remembering to attach copies of all consent forms, advertisements, survey instruments, etc.